Lowener Theory on Analytic Universal Covering Maps: Main Results for General Chains

-In \S 3 we shall show, without assuming normalization, that a strictly increasing and continuous Loewner chain $\{ f_t \}_{t\in I}$ and the associated transition family $\{ \omega_{s,t}\}_{(s,t)\in I_+^2}$ satisfies a partial and ordinary differential equations with respect to the strictly increasing function $a(t):=f_t'(0)$.
-We denote the partial derivatives of a function $k(z,t)$ with respect to $a(t)$ by
+In Chapter~3, without assuming normalization, we show that a strictly increasing and continuous Loewner chain $\{f_t\}_{t\in I}$ and its transition family $\{\omega_{s,t}\}_{(s,t)\in I_+^2}$ satisfy, respectively, a partial differential equation and an ordinary differential equation with respect to $a(t):=f_t'(0)$.
+We denote the partial derivative of $k(z,t)$ with respect to $a(t)$ by